ericspod/Eidolon/README.md

 The wiki https://github.com/ericspod/Eidolon/wiki is the main source of usage documentation.
 Online documentation at runtime for Python code can be seen through the console using the **help** command.

+## Notifications

+Watch this repository to receive notifications for new releases, or subscribe to the Google Group for announcements:

+    eidolon-users+subscribe@googlegroups.com

 ## Authors/Acknowledgements